rubino1996/HeartDisease_LogisticRegression/README.md

 # HeartDisease_LogisticRegression
 This project uses logistic regression to analyze the Framingham Heart Study dataset, a longitudinal study that tracks cardiovascular disease risk factors.
+The dataset was obtained from Kaggle (https://www.kaggle.com/datasets/dileep070/heart-disease-prediction-using-logistic-regression)
 The goal is to predict the 10-year risk of coronary heart disease (CHD) using various health and lifestyle indicators, such as age, gender, smoking habits, blood pressure, and cholesterol levels.

 **The project involves:**